 Performance outcomes Acceptable outcomes Acceptable circumstances for not fully achieving the performance outcomes PO1 Acceptable circumstances for not fully achieving all other performance outcomes is development that: AO1.1 The proposal achieves PO2 - PO13 to the maximum extent practicable, where this would not compromise the intrinsic characteristics of the development.
+AND

-Performance outcomes Acceptable outcomes AND (1) provides for an overriding need in the public interest AO1.2 Where impacts cannot be reasonably avoided or minimised, the proposal (2) is a development commitment provides an environmental offset for any significant residual impact on a (3) is for community infrastructure. wetland, except where the development arises from, and is necessary to give effect to, a development approval.
+Performance outcomes Acceptable outcomes AO1.2 Where impacts cannot be reasonably avoided or minimised, the proposal (1) provides for an overriding need in the public interest provides an environmental offset for any significant residual impact on a (2) is a development commitment wetland, except where the development arises from, and is necessary to give effect to, a development approval.
+(3) is for community infrastructure. enect to, a development approvat .
 Development location PO2 Development is not carried out in a AO2.1 Development is located outside: wetland in a wetland protection area.
-(1) the mapped boundary of a wetland in a wetland protection area , or (2) an alternative mapped boundary of the wetland in a wetland protection area: (a) submitted as part of the development application, and (b) supported by a site assessment and analysis of the wetland to delineate its extent, in accordance with the Queensland wetland definition and delineation guideline (as updated from time to time) available on the Department of Environment and Heritage Protection website, (c) if the chief executive is satisfied the alternative is a more accurate representation of the boundary.
+(1) the mapped boundary of a wetland in a wetland protection area, or (2) an alternative mapped boundary of the wetland in a wetland protection area: (a) submitted as part of the development application, and (b) supported by a site assessment and analysis of the wetland to delineate its extent, in accordance with the Queensland wetland definition and delineation guideline (as updated from time to time) available on the Department of Environment and Heritage Protection website, (c) if the chief executive is satisfied the alternative is a more accurate representation of the boundary.
 OR AO2.2 Development is minimised in a wetland in a wetland protection area and, where impacts cannot be reasonably avoided or minimised, an environmental offset is provided for any significant residual impact, in accordance with PO13 (except where development arises from, and is necessary to give effect to a current development approval).
-PO3 An adequate buffer to a wetland in a AO3.1 A buffer surrounding a wetland in a wetland protection area is provided wetland protection area is provided and maintained. and has a minimum width of: (1) 200 metres, where the wetland is located outside an urban area , or (2) 50 metres, where the wetland is located within an urban area .
+PO 3 An adequate buffer to a wetland in a A03.1 A buffer surrounding a wetland in a wetland protection area is provided wetland protection area is provided and and has a minimum width of: maintained.
+(1) 200 metres, where the wetland is located outside an urban area , or (2) 50 metres, where the wetland is located within an urban area .
 OR AO3.2 An alternative buffer is provided, the width of which is supported by evaluation of the environmental values and functioning of, and threats to, the wetland in a wetland protection area.
 Editor's note: The Queensland wetland buffer guideline , Department of Environment and Heritage, 2011 should be referred to when planning detailed buffer design to position development, determine any alternative buffer widths, and establish operating measures that avoid adverse impacts on a wetland .
-Hydrology PO4 The existing surface water hydrological AO4.1 Development must: regime of the wetland protection area (including the area of the wetland) is enhanced or maintained.
-(1) provide a net ecological benefit and improvement to the environmental values and functioning of a wetland in a wetland protection area (2) rehabilitate the existing hydrological regime , or restore the natural hydrological regime of the wetland in a wetland protection area to enhance the ecological functions and biodiversity values of the wetland .
+Hydrology PO4 The existing surface water hydrological AO4.1 Development must: regime of the wetland protection area (including the area of the wetland) is (1) provide a net ecological benefit and improvement to the environmental enhanced or maintained. values and functioning of a wetland in a wetland protection area (2) rehabilitate the existing hydrological regime , or restore the natural hydrological regime of the wetland in a wetland protection area to enhance the ecological functions and biodiversity values of the wetland .
 Editor's note: Refer to the Wetland rehabilitation guidelines for the Great Barrier Reef catchment, Wetland Care Australia, 2008.
-OR AOA 2 Development does not change the existing surface water hydrological AO4.2 Development does not change the existing surface water hydrological regime of a wetland in a wetland protection area , including through channelisation, redirection or interruption of flows.
-Editor's note: An assessment of the extent of change should take into account the natural
+OR AO4.2 Development does not change the existing surface water hydrological regime of a wetland in a wetland protection area, including through channelisation, redirection or interruption of flows.
+Editor's note: An assessment of the extent of change should take into account the natural 1